snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 The other option would be to have an existing _beans.jar_.
 This could be selected on the entry- or login-page of nano-h5.
 If you enter an absolute path for the attribute _JarFile_ inside the _Persistence_ page, this bean-file will be used to load the entity-classes.
 If you enter a relative path and the given file doesn't exist, it will be generated through hibernate-tools (if hibernate is in your environment!).

-##### Process Description (using hibernate-tools)
+##### Process Description

-* the jdbc-driver of your database, _ant_, _hibernate_ and _hibernate-tools_ have to be in your classpath or environment directory.
-* Use a tool like _ArgoUML_ or _architect_ to create an UML-Diagram
+0. perhaps create a new datamodel (use a tool like _ArgoUML_ or _architect_ to create an UML-Diagram) and export the resulting ddl-file to your new  environment directory of nano.h5. the filename must end with .sql
-* Export the data model to a ddl file (sql statements to create the database).
-This file must be stored in the environment directory with extension _sql_ (e.g. timedb.sql).
-* start _mda.bat_ to generate the database from ddl file creating the beans-jar file through hibernate tools.
+1. start the nano.h5 application
+2. input your database connection url and user/password (if you don't change anything, the __anyway__ sample databae will be created and used
+3. if you want a specific jpa-provider or generation tool, change that in the bottom panel
+4. click the *OK* Button to start the first process

+Now, the following will be done:

+* nano.h5 downloads maven (~6MB) to load the following libraries:
+* jdbc-driver (~1MB)
+* ant (~2MB)
+* the generator tool *hibernate-tools* or *openjpa* (6-12MB)
+* if the database-url points to a local database and it is an hsqldb or h2, the database will be downloaded, started and created throuth the given ddl-scripts (*.sql)
+* if the given beans jar-file wasn't found, it will be created through the selected generator.
+* now you see a list of available entities to work on

 #### Framework mechanisms - how to extend the framework